-You can take barista classes that begin at a foundational level, teaching you bar and drink basics, and work your way up to intermediate and professional level classes that will help you refine your barista skills into those of a near coffee master.
+You can take barista classes that begin at a foundational level, teaching you bar and drink basics.
+Then work your way up to intermediate and professional level classes that will help you refine your barista skills into those of a near coffee master.

-Of course what is also nice about IBCA is that unlike some barista schools, they offer courses for general enthusiasts.
+Of course, what is also nice about IBCA is that, unlike some barista schools, they offer courses for general enthusiasts.
 You don’t have to be pursuing a career in coffee to study at the IBCA.
-You might just have a love of coffee, and you might want to find ways to brew better coffee at home.
+For example, you might just have a love of coffee, and you might want to find ways to brew better coffee at home.

 You can register for workshops, gain a little knowledge and confidence, and wow your friends and family.
-You can also participate in coffee tastings to help refine your palate and be better at understanding the flavors of the coffee you drink.
+You can also participate in coffee tastings.
+These will help refine your palate and be better at understanding the flavors of the coffee you drink.
 Just like learning about fine wine, being able to talk intelligently about coffee is a skill that is handy to have.

-Find the Right Barista Training Program For Your Goals
+Find the Right Barista Schools for Your Goals